geotrev/undernet/site/docs/javascript.md

 In this example, we have a button that when clicked will toggle a piece of state, `sidebarIsVisible`, to either `true` or `false`.

-When the button is clicked and `sidebarIsVisible` is currently `true`, run `Accordion.stop` before the corresponding node is removed from the DOM and `sidebarIsVisible` is set to `false`.
+When the button is clicked and `sidebarIsVisible` is currently `true`, run `Collapsible.stop` before the corresponding node is removed from the DOM and `sidebarIsVisible` is set to `false`.

-`Accordions.start` will run in the opposite case of `sidebarIsVisible` being set to `true` via the same button click.
+`Collapsibles.start` will run in the opposite case of `sidebarIsVisible` being set to `true` via the same button click.

 ## Utilities